trickfountain/biodiv/journal.md

 # Biodiv project

 # ToDO
-- [x] make detection runnable from command line.
-    - returns green rectangle and saves it to pic_det.ext
+- [ ] test apply() in detection
+- [ ] make detectorV1 work
+- [ ] Commit your code
+    - [ ] CI should work.
-- [ ] change _det images in .png to enable seeing via web browser
+- [ ] Back to website/docker etc.
+    - [ ] integration test would be nice.

-- [ ] add -o to send images to host volumes
+- [ ] add minimal tests to flask app.
+    - screwing around in biodiv should break the flask tests.
+- [ ] solve relative imports and such, everything in one package for now.

+-- back in docker--
-- [ ] Create super basic website with NGINX that enables browsing pictures.
+- [ ] Use NGINX to serve static and for server... backend ?
+- [ ] use volumes and mount to manage static files.
 - [ ] Use detector CLI
     - [ ] first docker build: review structure with udemy class.
     - [ ] Test it using mount